luiul/tsa/README.md

 **Bar Plot** of **dataframe**:

 - x-axis = index (treated as a cat_observation)
-- y-axis = value of num_observation
+- y-axis = value of num_observation along column
 - color = columns of dataframe

 We can also stack the bars with the stacked param.